visgl/deck.gl/_posts/2017-07-23-introducing-lumagl-v4.md

 ### Buffers

-Memory Management* - A big part of efficient GPPGU computing is setting up memory so that the GPU can access it, and manipulating and reading back that memory in an efficient way.
-It is therefore important to be aware of what tools WebGL and luma.gl provides to manipulate memory.
+Memory Management* - A big part of efficient GPGPU computing is setting up memory so that the GPU can access it, and manipulating and reading back that memory in an efficient way.
+It is therefore important to be aware of what tools WebGL and luma.gl provide to manipulate memory.

 Buffers represent memory on the GPU.
 One can think of it as "uploading" a memory to the GPU.
 The cost of the upload depends on the GPU architecture